 The PFLP-GC also carried out a large number of operations against the Israeli occupation during the occupation of the South of Lebanon between 1978-2000.

 In 2002, "Israel" assassinated Jibril's son, Jihad Jibril, the head of the front's military wing in Tallet al-Khayyat, Beirut, by planting explosives on his vehicle.
-"Israel" considered Ahmad Jibril one of its worst enemies and had attempted to kidnap and assassinate him on numerous occasions.
+"Israel" considered Ahmed Jibril one of its worst enemies and had attempted to kidnap and assassinate him on numerous occasions.

-Al-Mayadeen had broadcast a documentary entitled "Ahmad Jibril" in Arabic last year.
+Al-Mayadeen had broadcast a documentary entitled "Ahmed Jibril" in Arabic last year.
 This 12-episode documentary showcases the Palestinian freedom fighter's memoirs, life, and approach to the Palestinian cause in all stages, beginning from when he laid down the principles for the Palestinian revolution.

-The work is biographical and highlights many important stages in the history of the contemporary Palestinian revolution, and many of the nation's causes, through the lens of a Palestinian Pan-Arab freedom fighter that refused to settle on the Palestinian cause; a man who was one of the most important and greatest military leaders of the Palestinian cause.
+The work is biographical and highlights many important stages in the history of the contemporary Palestinian revolution, and many of the nation's causes, through the lens of a Palestinian Pan-Arab freedom fighter who refused to settle on the Palestinian cause; a man who was one of the most important and greatest military leaders of the Palestinian cause.